day8/re-frame/docs/on-dynamics.md

 > Been using re-frame for nine months now.
 You know what's odd?
 I find myself writing fewer tests these days, since I started using re-frame.

-So, an experienced (self regulating) programmer who has previously written a lot of tests, is instinctively writing fewer tests, surprising even himself a bit, because his intuitions are telling him it is safe to do so.
+So, an experienced (self-regulating) programmer who has previously written a lot of tests, is instinctively writing fewer tests, surprising even himself a bit, because his intuitions are telling him it is safe to do so.
 It is empirically simpler.
 Experientially simpler.